Alcohol & Drug Prevention

 FLCC Promotes Student Health

-Currently, we are working with the Ontario County Sheriff to support sting operations and alcohol beverage server training, which help to prevent under-age alcohol purchases in area stores and bars.
+We also work with the Ontario County Sheriff to support sting operations and alcohol beverage server training, which helps to prevent underage alcohol purchases in area stores and bars.
 We also work with students to promote tobacco-free lifestyles, educate students regarding the devious marketing tactics of tobacco companies, and assist students who desire to quit tobacco use.

 Warning Signs & When to Get Help